 …we all tend to generate anger and anxiety in this culture, and that the more compulsive and perfectionist of us generate a lot.
 What one must then do is develop the habit of “thinking psychological” instead of physical.
 In other words, I suggest to patients that when they find themselves being aware of the pain, they must consciously and forcefully shift their attention to something psychological, like something they are worried about, a chronic family or financial problem, a recurrent source of irritation, anything in the psychological realm, for that sends a message to the brain that they’re no longer deceived by the pain.
 When that message reaches the depths of the mind, the subconscious, the pain ceases.

 Sarno makes this central point midway through the book, prefacing the theory with chapters on the psychology, physiology, and manifestations of what he calls Tension Myositis Syndrome or TMS.
-For balance, he follows with more chapters on the traditional (conventional) diagnosis and treatments, allowing the reader to reach his own opinion and try the treatment, which consists of simply absorbing the material as well as actually talking, out loud, to your his own mind.
+For balance, he follows with more chapters on the traditional (conventional) diagnosis and treatments, allowing the reader to reach his own opinion and try the treatment, which consists of simply absorbing the material as well as actually talking, out loud, to one’s own mind.
 The doctor encourages each person to come up with their own unique way of this self-mind-talk.
 I’ve done this many times and it works, as silly as it must look if anyone were to eavesdrop.

 The book’s final chapter on Mind and Body references everyone from Hippocrates to Freud but never evokes Buddhism or other spiritual philosophies.
 Still, a comparison can be made between his holistic approach and the discipline of meditation.
 The meditator practices the technique of noticing.
 Noticing when thoughts arrive, how they come and go like clouds in the sky, how they are separate from our true selves, never defining us.
 By noticing and labeling thoughts as fearful, angry, or anxious, we can then release them categorically as only thoughts.
 Through this release our minds and by association our physiology are able to find stillness, and through stillness we can find a respite from pain.
 Sarno’s method is to recognize that underneath our conscious mind lies an underground reservoir of memories and dreams, some of them from early childhood and many of them traumatic.
-However a release through inward-turning practices like meditation, these upsetting fantasies find refuge in our pain centers and exploit those centers in a kind of feedback loop of chronic dis-ease.
+These upsetting fantasies find refuge in our pain centers and exploit those centers in a kind of feedback loop of chronic dis-ease.

 To say that I’m ecstatic about finding this book and arriving at true relief through its teachings is an understatement.
 I evangelize on Sarno’s behalf to anyone who mentions having chronic back pain.
 That isn’t to say I’m one hundred percent without pain – the familiar aches do return from time to time, usually when I’m stressed.
 For example, just today I was at the farm with a group of twelve to fourteen-year-olds who were mostly goofing around while only two of them were focused on the task at hand (the much needed repair of a broken gate).
 Their obnoxious behavior combined with the bitter cold started to get the best of my patience, and I felt the muscles around my sacral vertebra spasm.
 The pre-Sarno me would have succumbed to the pain blindly, blaming myself for lifting something incorrectly or not working out enough.
 Today though, on the return walk I gave my mind a stern talking to (silently this time), and by the time we got back to school I was able to focus on life outside of my own problems.